Childhood Stroke Awareness Day – May. 1, 2027

 Childhood Stroke Awareness Day FAQs

-What is the leading cause of pediatric stroke?
+What are the warning signs of pediatric stroke?

 How to Observe Childhood Stroke Awareness Day